 There are several places in the real world where you need to be aware of how people think, behave, and scheme to pass you up, put your down, or take what you’ve learned.

 You can’t learn how to be street smart from a book.
-You can’t learn it in a classroom, from a podcast, or even this blog post.
+You can’t learn it in a classroom, from a podcast, or even from this blog post.
 I can only show you how to prime your mind to be more street smart so you can better navigate real life and better navigate the people and obstacles in it.

 7 ways to be more street smart